 To register for courses, please go to Lifelong Learning website: Boca Raton Jupiter

-Great musical artists embody their times, blending real roots and achievements with myth, acquiring legendary status along the way.
-From the swinging solos of Louis Armstrong to the soaring harmonies of the Eagles, from the sophisticated romance of Cole Porter to the vocal eloquence of Renee Fleming, from the timely brilliance of the Smothers Brothers to the decades-long virtuosity of Paul McCartney, their songs and performances inspire us through the years.
+COURSE DESCRIPTION: Great musical artists embody their times, blending real roots and achievements with myth, acquiring legendary status as they create new styles of music and tell our story in sublime form.
+From the orchestral jazz of Paul Whiteman to the symphonic rock of Bruce Springsteen, from the naked soul of Etta James to the tuxedo'ed eloquence of Michael Crawford, from the teen-pop humor of Lieber & Stoller to the decades-long virtuosity of Eric Clapton, their songs and performances inspire us through the years.

-This course will re-examine the work, biographies and enduring importance of legendary musical artists of our time, and attempt to sort myth from reality, using updated videos and excerpts from feature films, live performances and a few surprises.
+This series will examine the work, biographies, and enduring importance of these legendary musical artists and attempt to sort myth from reality, with videos and excerpts from feature films, live performances, and a few surprises.

 Biographical Information: Rod MacDonald began his career as a singer/songwriter in Greenwich Village in New York City in 1973.
 He has 21 songs in the Smithsonian Folkways collection and nine solo CDs, including 2011 releases "Songs Of Freedom" and "Dylan Jam +2" with Big Brass Bed.
 He performs at festivals and in clubs and concerts locally and throughout North America and Europe, and was named Best Local Acoustic Performer in Broward and Palm Beach counties by New Times, and one of the Ten Magnificent Musicians of Palm Beach County by the Palm Beach Post.
 An instructor with LLS since 2006, his previous series include Folksinging in Modern Times, The Great American Songbook, The Roots of Rock & Roll, and The Magic Of Song.